-The Museum's Gallery of Whales is a great way for schools, camps, service organizations, travel groups and large families to receive a personal introduction to the whales of the Pacific Northwest.
+The Museum's Exhibit Hall is a great way for schools, camps, service organizations, travel groups and large families to receive a personal introduction to the whales of the Pacific Northwest.
 Led by Museum educators, tours provide a unique experience that enhances your group's understanding and appreciation of whales and the marine habitat.

 Arrange a visit to The Whale Museum, the first museum in the United States dedicated to whales living in the wild!

 Each educational program includes a Museum Tour -- an excellent opportunity for your group to receive a personal introduction to the whales of the Salish Sea.
 Let our Museum educators provide a unique experience that enhances your group’s understanding and appreciation of whales and the marine habitat.

 We offer a variety of educational programs for adults and students to learn more about whales, our local Orcas, and the marine ecology of the Salish Sea.
 Be sure and visit our "Educator Resources" page for downloadable information you can provide your children or use in your classroom.

 From an Endangered Species to a Thriving Population: During this engaging and interactive program, kids can learn about the biology, ecology, social structure, behaviors, endangered status, threats, and conservation measures surrounding our local orcas.
 They will learn about the federal recovery plan for these animals, then they will then be asked to take a pledge promising to do their part to help the Southern Resident Killer Whales.

 This program is a fundamental introduction to the natural history of whales found in the inland waters of the Salish Sea.
 The class begins with a slide show and continues in the Exhibit Hall of The Whale Museum with life-size models and articulated skeletons of whales.
 Students will also learn about under water acoustics, see whale brains, and hear different marine mammal sounds.